cockroachdb/docs/v20.2/backup.md

 Because CockroachDB is designed with high fault tolerance, these backups are designed primarily for disaster recovery (i.e., if your cluster loses a majority of its nodes) through [`RESTORE`](restore.html).
 Isolated issues (such as small-scale node outages) do not require any intervention.

 {{site.data.alerts.callout_info}}
-`BACKUP` only offers table-level granularity; it _does not_ support backing up subsets of a table.
+`BACKUP` only backs up entire tables; it _does not_ support backing up subsets of a table.
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}